bitrix24/b24restdocs/api-reference/crm/companies/custom-form/crm-company-details-configuration-force-common-scope-for-all.md

-# Set Common Detail Form for All Users crm.company.details.configuration.forceCommonScopeForAll
+# Set a common card for all users crm.company.details.configuration.forceCommonScopeForAll

 {% note warning "We are still updating this page" %}

-Some data may be missing — we will complete it shortly.
+Some data may be missing here — we will complete it shortly.

 {% endnote %}